AVIF to JPG Converter

 About the AVIF format

 AVIF (AV1 Image File Format) was standardized in 2019 and became widely supported by 2022, using the AV1 video codec to compress stills.
 It routinely produces files 30–50% smaller than JPG and 20–30% smaller than WebP at matched visual quality, with native support for transparency, HDR, and wide color gamuts.
 The tradeoff is the usual newcomer problem: many desktop apps, older email clients, and legacy platforms still can't open AVIF.
-Converting to JPG is the no-drama escape hatch.
+Converting to JPG is the no-drama escape hatch — which is why 'how to convert AVIF to JPG' is one of the fastest-growing image-conversion searches on the web.
+For lossless output (preserving transparency for editing), use AVIF to PNG instead; for animated AVIFs and other targets, AVIF to GIF or AVIF to SVG conversions exist as separate workflows.